djeada/Vtk-Examples/notes/02_filters_and_algorithms.md

 Connectivity is one of those ideas that seems obvious right until it bites you.
 If you’ve ever smoothed a mesh and wondered why sharp features disappeared, triangulated polygons and got unexpected results, or extracted a region and got too many pieces, you’ve already seen connectivity in action.

 In `vtkPolyData`, this is especially important because cells (polygons/triangles/lines) don’t store coordinates directly.
 They store **point ids** into a shared `Points` array.
-That means there’s a crucial difference between:
+That means there’s a difference between:

 * **Sharing coordinates** (two points happen to be in the same place)
 * **Sharing point ids** (two cells literally reference the same point in the points array)